hamzzaaamalik/memex/node-api/README.md

-# MindCache Node.js API
+# Memex Node.js API

-A high-performance REST API server for MindCache, providing HTTP endpoints to interact with the Rust-powered memory engine.
+A high-performance REST API server for Memex, providing HTTP endpoints to interact with the Rust-powered memory engine.

 ## 🚀 Quick Start